webprofusion/certify-docs/docs/dns/providers/certifydns.md

 - Least privileged updates to DNS.
 Your existing DNS zone only needs initial CNAME records created and thereafter no further updates are required to your DNS.

 Disadvantages:
-- Delegating DNS validation to an external service theoretically allows the service to complete validation for certificates on your domain. **This is a security risk and you must trust the service provider.**
+- Delegating DNS validation to an external service theoretically allows the service to complete validation for certificates on your domain. **This is a security risk and you must trust the service provider.** An alternative is to host your own internet facing acme-dns server.
+You should review the requirements for doing that and assess whether it's the best choice for your organisation.